-Unbeknownst to some, I am an avid brewer and whisky enthusiast besides programming and music.
+Unbeknownst to some, I am an avid brewer and whisky enthusiast, besides programming and music.
 Finding your preferred type of whisky can be a big undertaking.
-The world of whisky is intricate, exciting and can be intimidating to newcomers.
+The world of whisky is intricate, and exciting and can be intimidating to newcomers.

-Before joining The Whisky Club, I saw ads for it constantly in my Facebook feed.
-I suspect that is how many people find their way to the holy grail.
+Before joining The Whisky Club, I saw ads for it constantly in my Facebook feed and wrote them off initially.
+I suspect the Facebook ads are how many people find their way to the holy grail of Whiskydom.

 I finally joined The Whisky Club in December 2020, and since then, my whisky collection has grown astronomically.
 It takes me a while to get through a bottle, but whisky tends to last a long time if you store it correctly.

-When writing this review, the whisky of the month is Lark Rising Tide.
+When writing this review, this month’s whisky is Lark Rising Tide.

 Lark is one of those established and respected Australian distilleries, and for July 2022, they have created what appears to be an incredible dram for subscribers.
-Some month’s they get something special, and you will want to double up in those instances—just one example of what kind of whisky you could get.
+Some month’s they get something special, and you will want to double up in those instances (subject to allocation).

 It’s quite a simple process.
 You are not obligated to buy any whisky.
 Suppose the whisky of the month doesn’t appeal to you; you opt out.
 Otherwise, they assume you want that month’s whisky.
 There are no contracts.
 You’re not forced into anything.
 Admittedly, some months I opt out because of the number of whiskies in my cupboard.